javang/engr230_ngs/README.md

     scripts - Directory with command line scripts.
 This scripts are intended to be run from the command line. test - directory with the tests
-        input - All the files required for the tests are in here.
+        data - All the files required for the tests are in here.

+To run the tests:
+   python run_tests.py --log logfile
+The argument --log is optional